oyeprashar/anvil-load-tester/README.md

 <img src="docs/architecture.svg" alt="Anvil Architecture Diagram" width="100%"/>

-## Evaluation
+## Evaluation & AI Usage
 Please refer to the final report in the docs for a detailed table comparing Anvil with other load testing frameworks.
 We’ve kept it separate to avoid unnecessarily increasing the length of this document.
+AI usage is also mentioned in the same document.
 ### Directory Layout

 ```